alafnan/alafnan.github.io/_posts/2015-01-6-example-content.md

 ![Data]({{ site.url }}/images/pro2.jpg)

 <h1 style="font-size:1.5em; color:#000000; margin-top: 2rem; margin-bottom: 1rem;">Important codes for data cleansing:</h1>
-<p style="text-align: justify; text-justify: inter-word; color: #001f3f;"> The following line of codes are exteremly important to start with, firstly, the total number of entries and exsits per 4 hours which is represented by each row is calculated via shift method of the origional row and its shifted copy and the it is stored in a new column which is called <i>D_ENTRIES</i> in this code. to avoid any negative or unexpected data from the dataframe we used 0 > dataframe values <4000 limits which are obviously reasonable limits. finally, we get rid of the unnecessary data from the dataframe.</p>
+<p style="text-align: justify; text-justify: inter-word;"> The following line of codes are exteremly important to start with, firstly, the total number of entries and exsits per 4 hours which is represented by each row is calculated via shift method of the origional row and its shifted copy and the it is stored in a new column which is called <i style="color: #001f3f;">D_ENTRIES</i> in this code. to avoid any negative or unexpected data from the dataframe we used 0 > dataframe values <4000 limits which are obviously reasonable limits. finally, we get rid of the unnecessary data from the dataframe.</p>
 {% highlight js %}
 // Importing main libraries
 import datetime